Solomons task force recommends switch from Taiwan to Beijing

 Prime Minister Manasseh Sogavare has repeatedly said the government would not make a formal decision until reviewing the findings of the task force, which has toured the Pacific studying Chinese aid and bilateral financing.

-Taiwan’s representative office in the Solomon Islands did not immediately respond to questions.
+Taiwan’s representative office in the Solomon Islands called the report a “fallacy” in a Facebook post and said the task force members did not conduct proper fact-finding.

+The government of the Solomon Islands did not respond to questions.

 China’s foreign ministry did not immediately comment.